Home

 Version 2 Here we directly specify a range.
 We access elements from the int array with a range expression.

-Version 3 If we omit the end index, we get all indexes until the end.
-Meanwhile if we omit the start index, we get all indexes starting at the first.
+Version 3 If we omit the start or end index, we get all indexes until the furthest valid index.

 Version 4 With the caret "^" character, we count from the end.
 With a 0, we indicate the last index (zero places from the end).